Eliminate the Tax Exemption for New Qualified Private Activity Bonds

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 The U.S. tax code permits state and local governments to finance certain projects by issuing bonds whose interest payments are exempt from federal income taxes.
-As a result, those bonds pay lower rates of interest than they would if the interest payments were taxable.
 For the most part, proceeds from tax-exempt bonds are used to finance public projects, such as the construction of highways and schools.
 In some cases, however, state and local governments issue tax-exempt bonds to finance private-sector projects.
 Such bonds—known as qualified private activity bonds—may be used to fund private projects that provide at least some public benefits.
 Eligible projects include the construction or repair of infrastructure and certain activities, such as building schools and hospitals, undertaken by nonprofit organizations.
-(Those organizations are sometimes called 501(c)(3) entities after the section of the tax code that authorizes them.)

-This option would eliminate the tax exemption for new qualified private activity bonds beginning in 2019.
+This option would eliminate the tax exemption for new qualified private activity bonds.